FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - 14th March 2016.md

 careers.
 They also paid tribute to the outgoing Members and again expressed their sadness

-at the untimely loss of their colleague, Joe Crowley, RIP.--- **4**
+at the untimely loss of their colleague, Joe Crowley, RIP.
+---
+**4**

 The Chief Executive, on behalf of Management and Staff, congratulated the new